s-schmidbauer/www.schmidbauer.cz/index.md

 - Setup any email addresses for your domain
 - Great spam blocking included

-## Secure management
+## Monitoring
+- Be informed about your systems status by email
+- React on issues when needed
-- Through us, for you
+- Contact our support for help

+## Management
+- Systems fully managed by us
 - Solutions based on open source and standards software
 - Hosted and operated locally